Cluain/particle-candy-corona-effect-helper/README.md

 # Usage

 Use sliders in Settings tab to adjust Particle Type Properties and Emitter settings.
+You can adjust the background color on Test tab using sliders in Settings Two tab.
 Switch to tab Test to view your settings in action.
+You can adjust default settings, background settings and particle image in `configuration.lua` file.
-Every time you switch to tab Test your settings will be printed in console.
+Every time you switch to tab Test your settings will be printed to console, in a format allowing easy copy & paste to `configuration.lua` file.
-If you want to adjust default settings you can edit Properties table [default key] in main.lua file.

 # Limitations